Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Experiments

 \subsubsection{Experiments on the ZeroEGGS dataset}

-In the second and third experiments, we compared ourselves to the best-performing deep generative submission in the 2022 GENEA Challenge \cite{yoon2022genea}, an exemplar-based model \cite{ghorbani2022exemplar} later released as \emph{ZeroEGGS} \cite{ghorbani2022zeroeggs}.
+In the second and third experiments, we compared ourselves to the best-performing deep generative submission to the 2022 GENEA Challenge \cite{yoon2022genea}, namely a model \cite{ghorbani2022exemplar} later released as \emph{ZeroEGGS} \cite{ghorbani2022zeroeggs}.
 ZeroEGGS is an autoregressive model consisting of a feedforward speech encoder, a probabilistic style encoder (using a Transformer) with a standard Gaussian prior, and a recurrent gesture-generation module (using gated recurrent units, GRUs).

-ZeroEGGS was released alongside a new gesture dataset of the same name \cite{ghorbani2022zeroeggs} with two hours of speech and full-body motion capture of a female actor's monologues in 19 diverse styles.
+ZeroEGGS was released alongside a new gesture dataset of the same name \cite{ghorbani2022zeroeggs} with two hours of speech and full-body motion capture of a female actor delivering monologues in 19 diverse styles.
 This data allows us to demonstrate control over a range of style expressions.
 (The GENEA 2022 data has no such styles.)
-We selected four styles for our evaluation, spanning emotional states (\emph{happy} and \emph{angry}), speaking styles (\emph{public speaking}), and age (\emph{old}).
+We selected four styles for our evaluation, spanning emotional states (\emph{happy} and \emph{angry}), speaking styles (\emph{public speaking} a.k.a.\ \emph{oration}), and age (\emph{old}).
+This experiment used 16-dimensional MFCCs as input, instead of 20 dimensions as used for TSG.
+This is because the Madmom audio-processing library \footnote{\href{https://github.com/CPJKU/madmom}{https://github.com/CPJKU/madmom}} used for feature extraction defaults to a different number of MFCCs depending on the sampling rate of the audio, which differs between the two datasets.

-To prevent the style of the speech audio from interfering with the effect of style control in our evaluations, we held out two speech recordings in the \emph{neutral} style, so as to have sufficient neutral speech material for our evaluation, and then trained on the remaining data.
+To prevent the style of the speech audio from interfering with the effect of style control in our evaluations (either by biasing the generated styles or raters' perceptions of these styles), we held out two speech recordings in the \emph{neutral} style (specifically \texttt{004\_Neutral\_3} and \texttt{005\_Neutral\_4}), so as to have sufficient neutral speech material for our evaluation, and used the remaining data for training.

-We trained and compared three systems on this data: Our, Our with guided style control (Our-G), and ZeroEGGS (ZE).
-The latter used the original model hyperparameters and code from the official codebase and data repository. \footnote{\href{https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS}{https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS}} While the proposed system uses binary style inputs, ZE requires a motion clip as its style-conditioning input.
-To best match the ZE training procedure, we derived these style inputs from randomly sampled sequences of lengths 256--512 taken from a training video of the given style.
-The input speech was always neutral to prevent speech cues from biasing generated styles and raters' perceptions of the same.
+We trained and compared three conditions on this data: our proposed model (labelled LDA), the same model using classifier-free guidance of the style control during synthesis (LDA-G), and Zero\-EGGS (ZE).
+The latter used the original model hyperparameters and code from the official codebase and data repository. \footnote{\href{https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS}{https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS}} For LDA-G, we used a guidance factor $\gamma=1.5$, to study the impact of exaggerated stylistic expression obtained through classifier-free guidance.